HazyResearch/hyena-dna/README.md

 You can think of each of these sections as their own configs too. eg, `model`, `task`, `optimizer` etc. You can write them in here, or have it referenced at the top (as default or overide, subtle differences).

-For a new dataset, we need a new `dataset` config and a `pipepline` config.
+For a new dataset, we need a new `dataset` config and a `pipeline` config.
 These configs get passed when they're instantiated.

 The pipeline config hasn't been mentioned yet, but it's where we define a few different things.
 Take a look inside:

 `configs/pipeline/genomic_benchmark.yaml`

  Try to emulate this config too, which will get reference at the top of the `experiment` config.
 We select the `optimizer`, `scheduler`, name of the `dataset`, the `task` (typically classification for these downsteams, but we have other options for the decoder).
 Don't worry about the `encoder`.
 We do use a `decoder`, which is just a single MLP that maps the backbone to the number of classes we're trying to predict.
 When you create the dataset class, it will require a `d_output` for the number of classes, and the `decoder` will automatically pull this attribute in the background, as well as the dimension of the backbone from `d_model`.
-The `decoder` can also has options, like `pool`, where we average the token embeddings, or `last` or `first`, meaning which token we use for the MLP to learn from.
+The `decoder` can also have options, like `pool`, where we average the token embeddings, or `last` or `first`, meaning which token we use for the MLP to learn from.

 If want to train at different sequence lengths, there's a few places we would need to change too.
 Namely, the dataset config and the model configs.
 You could change these in the `experiment` config, or individually setup defaults in the standalone `dataset` / `dataloader` configs too, up to you.